Masked Singer Sverige

 Masked Singer Sverige is the Swedish version of Masked Singer.
 The first season premiered on 26 March 2021 on TV4.
 The presenter of the show is David Hellenius.
 The expertpanel for the show consists of Nour El Refai, Felix Herngren, Pernilla Wahlgren and Måns Zelmerlöw, who every week will get to guess who the secret celebrity singer is.

 A second season of the show began on 25 March 2022 and ended on 20 May 2022.

 A third season of the show premiered on 31 March 2023.

 A fourth season of the show premiered on 22 March 2024.

 The fifth season of the show premiered on 28 March 2025.

+The sixth season of the show premiered on 27 March 2026.